-- If "better" means "more trustworthy" and "more privacy" then we are making progress at last! - Encryption is close to ubiquitous in the world of web services - TLS 1.3 is moving to seal up the last open TLS porthole, the SNI field - Oblivious DNS and Oblivious HTTP is moving to isolate knowledge of the querier from the name being queried - The content, application, and platform sectors have all taken the privacy agenda up with enthusiasm, to the extent that whether networks are trustable or not doesn't matter any more - all network infrastructure is uniformly treated as untrustable!
+- If "better" means "more trustworthy" and "more privacy" then we are making progress at last! - Encryption is close to ubiquitous in the world of web services - TLS 1.3 is moving to seal up the last open TLS porthole, the SNI field - QUIC is sealing up the transport controls from the networks - Oblivious DNS and Oblivious HTTP is moving to isolate knowledge of the querier from the name being queried - The content, application, and platform sectors have all taken the privacy agenda up with enthusiasm, to the extent that whether networks are trustable or not doesn't matter any more - all network infrastructure is uniformly treated as untrustable!